ankit-vadadoriya/Authentication_System_with_EmailVerification_-_OTP/README.md

-# 🔐 Authentication System with Email Verification & OTP (MERN Stack)
+# 🔐 Authentication System with Email Verification & OTP

 This is a full-stack authentication system built with React (Vite) on the frontend and Spring Boot on the backend.
 It features: